opnfv/onosfw/docs/Colorado/installationprocedure/installation.instruction.rst

 | NA                                      | BM  Ubuntu 14, ONOS with OpenStack      | NA                                      | NA                                      |
 |                                         | neutron-l3-agent being disabled         |                                         |                                         |
 +-----------------------------------------+-----------------------------------------+-----------------------------------------+-----------------------------------------+
-Below is the detail config for them:
+Below is the detail configuration for them:

 Config for Installers
 =====================

-Config Documentation for onos with apex
+Config Documentation for ONOS with Apex
 ---------------------------------------
-1. Pyhsical Requirement
+1. Pyhsical Requirements

    1.1 CentOS 7 (from ISO or self-installed).